zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/AETHER_RETURN.md

 ### 4.1 The Alpha-Field

-The Rhythmic Transport Model introduces a fundamental scalar field, α(x), that characterizes the local topological structure of the vacuum.
+The Multiscale Temporal Relativity introduces a fundamental scalar field, α(x), that characterizes the local topological structure of the vacuum.
 Unlike the classical aether, α is not a medium *through which* things move.
 It is a property *of spacetime itself*—a measure of how transport phenomena behave at each location.

 **Definition:** The alpha-exponent characterizes the scaling relationship between transport time T and length scale L: